perkeep/perkeep/doc/schema/share.md

 # Share Claim

-A share claim makes blob(s) available to others. (that is, parties who are not the owner of the Camlistore instance).
+A share claim makes blob(s) available to others. (that is, parties who are not the owner of the Perkeep instance).

 Example: